raahweng/Simulations/README.md

 ![Fourier Series of a Square Wave](/fourier/demo.png)

-Fourier Series generator; used in Heat Equation solver
+Fourier Series generator; used in Heat Equation solver.

 ## Heat Equation